maduwanthaj/file-mover/README.md

 #### Run Once at a Specific Time

-This command schedules a one-time execution of the file-moving operation at a specified time using `cron` format (e.g., `00 21 1 12 *` to run at 9:00 PM on the 1st of December):
+This command schedules a one-time execution of the file-moving operation at a specified time using `cron` format (e.g., `00 21 1 12 *` to run at 9:00 PM on December 1st):

 ```bash
 docker run --rm -d --name file-mover \